rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  And "cold storage" is the recommended approach for safe custody of your Bitcoin.

-There are many cold storage practices, but they follow this standard pattern,
+There are many cold storage practices, and they follow this standard pattern,

-1. private keys are stored in an air-gapped device.
+1. private keys are stored offline (e.g., in an air-gapped device).
-1. private keys generate a "Master Public Key" which is stored in an Internet-connected device.
+1. public keys (e.g., a Master Public Key) are stored in an Internet-connected device.
+1. for receiving Bitcoin,
-1. the "Master Public Key" can generate receive addresses and verify transactions, but it cannot send Bitcoin.
+    1. the "Master Public Key" can generate receive addresses, and
+    1. verify transactions.
 1. for sending Bitcoin,
-    1. the "Master Public Key" can generate an unsigned transaction.
+    1. the "Master Public Key" can generate an *unsigned transaction*, then
-    1. the *unsigned* transaction is transfered to the air-gapped device.
+    1. the *unsigned transaction* is transfered to the air-gapped device, then
-    1. the transaction is signed on the air-gapped device.
+    1. the transaction is **signed** on the air-gapped device, then
-    1. the *signed* transaction is transfered to the Internet-connected device, and then broadcast to the network.
+    1. the *signed transaction* is transfered to an Internet-connected device, and then broadcast to the network.

 There are many variations of cold storage but they all adhere to the above pattern;
- sometimes with additional steps meant to increase security,
+ sometimes with additional steps meant to increase security.
- e.g., using a seed signer, the private key is never stored in any electronic device, air-gapped or otherwise.
+> E.g., using a seed signer, a private key is never stored in any electronic device, air-gapped or otherwise.
- Instead the key is generated from the seed phrase and used on a signing device only when needed.
+> Instead the key is generated from the seed phrase and used on a signing device only when needed (and discarded immediately afterwards).

 ## Addresses

-"Address", like "wallet", is a misnomer, and when not understood can lead to dangerous outcomes, including lost Bitcoin.
+A Bitcoin "address", like a "wallet", is a misnomer, and when not understood properly can lead to bad outcomes, including lost Bitcoin.

-In practice, a private key can generate unlimited receive addresses.
+In practice, a Bitcoin key can generate unlimited receive addresses.
- A given receive address should never be used more than once.
+ And a given receive address should never be used more than once.
+ A private key is needed to spend any Bitcoin received at these addresses, and a public key can generate receive addresses but not spend.

-The word "address" implies your Bitcoin is located at this address.
+This seems simple enough, however, the word "address" implies your Bitcoin is located at this address.
- However, there is no "address" that maintains a balance of your Bitcoin.
+ In reality, there is no "address" where your Bitcoin is located.
- There is only transactions, which have inputs and outputs.
+ There is only transactions, which have inputs and outputs, and the outputs can be spent only once.

- The inputs are created from outputs of previous transactions.
+Transaction inputs are created from the unspent outputs of a previous transaction.
  And the ouputs are created using an address, which is just a number generated by a key.
- This makes a given output spendable only by the corresponding private key that generated that address.
+ This makes the unspent transaction outputs spendable only by the corresponding private key associated with the address.

+### A Simple Example
-Imagine if you receive 0.5 Bitcoin to an address in your wallet.
+> Imagine you receive 0.5 Bitcoin to an address in your wallet.

- You then send 0.1 Bitcoin to someone else.
+> Then you send 0.1 Bitcoin to someone else (to an invoice address they sent you).

 It is tempting to think your original address now has 0.4 Bitcoin, but in reality your original address has nothing.
  The original transaction is spent.

- And there is no "from address" in Bitcoin.
- When you sent 0.1 Bitcoin,
+>  When you send the 0.1 Bitcoin,
-  this created a new transaction with two outputs: one for 0.1 Bitcoin, and another 0.4 Bitcoin.
+>   this will create a new transaction with **two** outputs:

+>   one for 0.1 Bitcoin, and another 0.4 Bitcoin.

- Your private key can access the output with 0.4 Bitcoin, and someone else has the private key to access the output with 0.1 Bitcoin.
+>  Your private key can access the output with 0.4 Bitcoin,
+>  and someone else has the private key to access the output with 0.1 Bitcoin.
- The original transaction output of 0.5 Bitcoin is already spent, and that Bitcoin is only available in the *unspent transaction outputs*.
+>  The original transaction output of 0.5 Bitcoin is already spent,
+>  and that Bitcoin is only available in the new  *unspent transaction outputs*.

- These unspent ouputs are known as UTXOs (see below).
+>  These *unspent transaction ouputs* are known as UTXOs (see below).

+### Addresses Demystified

-An invoice address, or receive address, is a number that will produce a transaction output that can only be spent by the corresponding private key.
+An invoice address (aka *receive address*), is a number generated by your key that will produce a transaction output that can only be spent by the associated private key.

 An address is not a location where Bitcoin is stored, but rather is used to generate a transaction output (see UTXOs below).

 ---